Corymbia henryi

-Corymbia henryi, commonly known as the large-leaved spotted gum, is a species of small to medium-sized tree that is endemic to north-eastern Australia.
+Corymbia henryi, commonly known as large-leaved spotted gum, is a species of small to medium-sized tree that is endemic to north-eastern Australia.
 It has smooth, mottled bark, lance-shaped adult leaves, flower buds in groups of three, white or lemon yellow flowers and barrel-shaped to urn-shaped fruit.

 Description

 Corymbia henryi is a tree that typically grows to a height of 25-30 m and forms a lignotuber.
 It has smooth, mottled grey, cream-coloured and pink bark.
 Young plants and coppice regrowth have broadly egg-shaped to lance-shaped leaves that are 80-250 mm long and 40-100 mm wide.
 Adult leaves are the same shade of glossy green on both sides, lance-shaped, 110-280 mm long and 22-45 mm wide, tapering to a petiole 15-30 mm long.
 The flower buds are arranged on the ends of branchlets on a branched peduncle 5-10 mm long, each branch of the peduncle with three buds on pedicels 2-7 mm long.
 Mature buds are oval to pear-shaped, 12-13 mm long and 6-8 mm wide with a conical, beaked operculum.
 Flowering has been observed in January, April and November and the flowers are white or lemon-yellow.
 The fruit is a woody barrel-shaped to urn-shaped capsule 9-15 mm long and 9-16 mm wide with the valves inclosed in the fruit.

 This species is similar to some forms of C. citriodora but lacks the lemon-scented oils of that species and has larger leaves, flower buds and fruit.